buerokratt/Open-Voice-Network-adoption/Ovonconverter/README.md

 - conversation id is unique if for conversation(ID's could be any number, keep in mind that sessions are always active and don't require initialization)
 - event type should be `whisper`
 - Header must have `protocol` key with value of version, currently used `ovon_0.3`
+  - This header define which ovon converter should be used for converting to and from OVON
 - And message is something you want to send to the bot.
 Curl example request:
 ```